📞 Call Now

 • To establish the character’s state of mind, especially when overwhelmed or feeling alone.

-• To show the audience the entirety of the landscape and build drama.
+• To show the audience the entirety of the landscape and build dramatic tension that holds the audience.

 Perfect Frame